RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 Rustfest 2019 will start on **November 9th** (Saturday) and will end on **November 12th** (Tuesday).

-As usual, this edition will have two first days full of talks and workshops and two additional days (*aka Impl Days*) where you will be able to get together with other rustaceans, meet in smaller groups and work on your own community projects.
+As usual, this edition will have two first days full of talks and workshops and two additional days (*aka Impl Days*), where you will be able to get together with other rustaceans, meet in smaller groups and work on your own community projects.

 ## Mixing things a little bit

-Although we are keeping the same length in terms of days we have decided to change things a little bit and try something different.
+Although we are keeping the same length in terms of days, we have decided to change things a little bit and try something different.

-This year, the conference format will change and instead of a first day of talks and a second day of workshops we're going to try to split the days into talks in the morning and workshops in the afternoon.
+This year, the conference format will change, and instead of a first day full of talks and a second day of workshops, we'll try to split the days in two parts, the talks in the morning and workshops in the afternoon.

-We took into account the feedback we received from previous editions and we believe this can work well for most of you.
+We took into account the feedback we received from previous editions, and we believe this can work well for most of you.
 Indeed, this will allow us to have more talks and workshops and reduce the intensity of a monothematic format day.

 ## Venue